5 Ways to Use Leverage in Your Small Business to Scale Successfully

 Consider the concept of leveraging other people's money, one of the most established examples of leverage.

-You leverage other people's money when someone invests in your business or use credit options to invest in growth initiatives.
+You leverage other people's money when someone invests in your business, or you use credit options to invest in growth initiatives for the business.

 Platforms like Kickstarter, Patreon, and GoFundMe all facilitate crowdfunding by micro-investors who buy into the purpose and mission of the business, for some level of reward, or often just out of a good will.

 You also can employ this strategy when you receive funds from clients before you've delivered a service, especially in pay in full situations.